mohamedtosman/tracking/README.md

 `vehicle`

-A table that keeps a record of all vehicles.
+Cresates a table that keeps a record of all vehicles.
 It consists of 1 column: `vehicle_uuid`

 `registration`